-EU investment managers; however, the rules may affect the price of investment research.
-2. Best 2.
-Best execution What are the key changes?
-The standard that a firm must meet has been raised from taking "all reasonable steps" to obtain best execution (under MiFID I), to taking "all sufficient steps."5 The FCA has indicated that this change in the language sets a higher bar for compliance and is likely to involve the strengthening of the firm's systems and controls and require that the firm reassess whether its execution policies and arrangements deliver the improved outcomes in line with the higher MiFID II standard.
-Firms will have to publish annually data of their top five execution venues and/or brokers for each class of financial instrument, including trading volume.6 Firms will also have to publish annually specific information on the quality of execution obtained from their execution venues and brokers, including an analysis of specific factors that might affect the investment firm's execution behaviour (e.g., payments, discounts, rebates or nonmonetary benefits made and received over the previous year).7 Firms cannot receive payments for order flow that would result in a conflict of interest, or that would amount to a banned inducement.8 Where executing orders or taking a decision to deal in OTC products, firms will need to assess whether the price quoted to clients is "fair," by developing systematic checks to undertake appropriate valuation and taking into account market data on comparable products (where available).9 Who will they affect?
-Rules will apply to all UK MiFID investment firms and UK UCITS management companies when executing client orders.
-Where UK UCITS management companies delegate portfolio management activities to MiFID portfolio managers, the burden of compliance with the best execution requirement will be borne by the delegate.10 UK AIFMs are exempt from the new rules.
+UK broker-dealers will be free to continue existing "soft dollar" arrangements with non-EU investment managers; however, the rules may affect the price of investment research.

+2. Best execution

+- The standard that a firm must meet has been raised from taking "all reasonable steps" to obtain best execution (under MiFID I), to taking "all sufficient steps." - The FCA has indicated that this change in the language sets a higher bar for compliance and is likely to involve the strengthening of the firm's systems and controls and require that the firm reassess whether its execution policies and arrangements deliver the improved outcomes in line with the higher MiFID II standard. - Firms will have to publish annually data of their top five execution venues and/or brokers for each class of financial instrument, including trading volume. - Firms will also have to publish annually specific information on the quality of execution obtained from their execution venues and brokers, including an analysis of specific factors that might affect the investment firm's execution behaviour (e.g., payments, discounts, rebates or nonmonetary benefits made and received over the previous year). - Firms cannot receive payments for order flow that would result in a conflict of interest, or that would amount to a banned inducement. - Where executing orders or taking a decision to deal in OTC products, firms will need to assess whether the price quoted to clients is "fair," by developing systematic checks to undertake appropriate valuation and taking into account market data on comparable products (where available).

-5 Firms authorised by the FCA pursuant to the Undertakings in Collective Investment in Transferable Securities 2009/65/EC.
+Firms authorised by the FCA pursuant to the Undertakings in Collective Investment in Transferable Securities 2009/65/EC.

-6 Article 27(6) of MiFID I, Article 65(6) of the MiFID II Delegated Regulation and Article 3 of Commission Delegated Regulation (EU) of 8.6.2016, C(2016) 3333 ("RTS 28")
+Article 27(6) of MiFID I, Article 65(6) of the MiFID II Delegated Regulation and Article 3 of Commission Delegated Regulation (EU) of 8.6.2016, C(2016) 3333 ("RTS 28")

-7 Article 27(5) of MiFID II, Article 3(3) of RTS 28 and Article 65(6) of the MiFID II Delegated Regulation

-9 Article 64(4) of the MiFID II Delegated Regulation
+Article 27(5) of MiFID II, Article 3(3) of RTS 28 and Article 65(6) of the MiFID II Delegated Regulation Article 27(2) of MiFID II